 At a minimum you’d think they’d sell overnight connections as part of one ticket, since many people probably wouldn’t mind that (heck, they could even start a program where they advertise a “free” stopover at the West Coast city).
 My hope is that they update their technology, and they just haven’t done it up until now because they haven’t had a need to.

 Worst case scenario you can just book your ticket using the multi-city feature, with the flight from Hawaii to Oakland or San Jose on one day, and then the connecting flight the next day.
-Unfortunately it will be cumulative pricing, but in many cases this could still represent a good deal, especially if redeeming points, or if you have Southwest Companion Pass.
+Unfortunately it will be cumulative pricing, but in many cases this could still represent a good deal, especially if redeeming points earned from the Southwest credit card, or if you have the Southwest Companion Pass.

 Has anyone run into this issue trying to book Southwest flights to Hawaii?